 Success of marketing/promotions/events

-An event may appear to be successful as pedestrians entering the mall increases, but if its Capture Rate does not increase it could be that the mall is simply benefitting from an uplift in visitors in the town/city.
+An event may appear to be successful as footfall entering the mall increases, but if its Capture Rate does not increase it could be that the mall is simply benefitting from an uplift in footfall in the town/city.

-At the same time, it is vital to understand whether the initiative results in retailers attracting more customers – store visitors may increase which is positive, but the Capture Rate may actually decline if the retailer is not keeping up with the mall.
-A stable or increasing Capture Rate demonstrates that a retailer is capitalizing on the increased ped counts.
+At the same time, it is vital to understand whether the initiative results in retailers attracting more customers – store footfall may increase which is positive, but the Capture Rate may actually decline if the retailer is not keeping up with the mall.
+A stable or increasing Capture Rate demonstrates that a retailer is capitalising on the increased footfall.

 Attracting new retailers into the mall